 - Support for a critical business application, like email, will at times depend on access to the cloud vendor.
 In this case Microsoft.

 This is what Systems Engineering does, and for us, the migration to the cloud is just the first step.
-Along the way, we work with you to ensure you have cost-effective and redundant Internet access using new technologies like SD-WAN.
+Along the way, we work with you to ensure you have cost-effective and redundant Internet access to mitigate downtime.
 Our services focus on managing and securing the endpoint no matter where it is.
 We can block devices from connecting to your cloud if it is not compliant with your security policies.
-As Systems Engineering made a commitment to the cloud early on, we have the tools and skills to keep your consumption costs in check along with elevated access to support with partners such as Microsoft in which Systems Engineering is a Gold and CSP Direct partner.
+As Systems Engineering made a commitment to the cloud early on, we have the tools and skills to keep your consumption costs in check along with elevated access to support with partners such as Microsoft in which Systems Engineering is a managed partner.